-Striking example of Fielding Lucas' finely executed map of South Carolina.
+Striking example of Fielding Lucas' fine work map of South Carolina, from Mills Atlas of South Carolina.

 Lucas's maps were typcally printed on a higher quality paper than contemporary maps by Carey & Lea and demonstrate a superior engraving quality and more attractive coloring style.